VLBI Detection of an Active Radio Source Potentially Driving 100-kpc Scale Emission in the Ultraluminous Infrared Galaxy IRAS F01004$-$2237: Discussion

 Assuming the spectral peak is present at a few GHz, we estimate $r$ and $n_\mathrm{e}\epsilon^{1/2}$ to be an order of $100$\,pc and $100$\,cm$^{-3}$, respectively (see Figure~\ref{fig:FFA-FFE}).
 These estimates are consistent with the conditions found in local ULIRGs, whose typical size of thermal plasma exhibiting FFE is $\sim$\,1\,kpc \citep{2017ApJ...843..117B}, and typical electron densities are $\sim$\,100\,cm$^{-3}$ determined through optical emission-line ratios \citep{1999ApJ...522..113V}.
-Therefore, FFA resulting from thermal plasma within the merging system can also explain the flat or inverted spectrum observed in the compact radio source.
+Therefore, FFA resulting from thermal plasma within the merging system can be a primary cause of the flat or inverted radio spectrum observed in the active radio source.